Any questions? Browse our answers to the most frequently asked questions about HONEXT®.

 Get in touch and let’s start discussing how we can help you.

-Are HONEXT® panels expensive?
+Are HONEXT® boards expensive?

 As a specialty product, HONEXT® has a competitive priced tag given the advantages it provides over similar sustainable materials (fully circular, with no added emissions and with excellent properties).